ashtarcommunications/verbatim/docs/docs/verbatim/1-getting-started/1-installation.md

 ## Manual Installation

 If you’re using a school computer that disallows installing programs, or have other issues with the installer, you can use the instructions below to perform a manual installation.
+The procedure is the same for the full version and the Mini version, just make sure to download the correct template files from the downloads page.

 Because Verbatim is a template for Word, to "install" it you just need to ensure the template files are placed in the correct folders.
 There are only 2 important files (3 on Mac):